korAPUcard/industrial_deco/README.md

 ### Description
 This MOD will add a few industrial decorative things in Minecraft.

-#### ATTENTION: This project is unstable.
+#### ATTENTION: This project is unstable(Not mod itself).
 Therefore, there is a possibility that development will be delayed too long or no more updated at any time if no more idea or nobody using it.
 But don't worry.
 MOD is still correctly working.

 It's work in progress.